ibm-cloud-docs/log-analysis/detach_agent.md

    ibmcloud cs cluster config --cluster <cluster_name_or_ID>
    ```
    {: pre}

-   When the download of the configuration files is finished, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.
-Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.

 3. Log in to the cluster.
 Run one of the following commands and enter valid credentials.